mjfrigaard/storybench-posts/02.1-tidyr-tidyverse/README.md

 ## Pivoting wider

-No one wins a fight in boxing by only avoiding punches–eventually they have to hit someone (probably more than one).
-Another reason that being able to change angles quickly is advantageous is that it creates more opportunities to throw (and land) a punch.
-As you can see, Lomachenko’s pivoting abilities not only make him frustratingly hard to hit, but they also allow him to see openings in his opponents defenses (which makes him incredibly successful at landing punches).
+No one wins a boxing match by only avoiding punches–eventually they have to hit someone (and probably more than once).
+Another reason that being able to change angles quickly is advantageous is that it creates more opportunities to throw (and land) punches.
+As you can see below, Lomachenko’s pivoting abilities not only make him frustratingly hard to hit, but they also allow him to see openings in his opponents defenses (which makes him incredibly successful at landing punches).

 ![<http://fightland.vice.com/blog/the-pivots-and-precision-of-vasyl-lomachenko>](https://raw.githubusercontent.com/mjfrigaard/storybenchR/master/02.1-tidyr-tidyverse/images/loma-pivot-strike.gif)

 # Pivoting Example 2: Moving categorical or ordinal variables across columns

-It’s less common, but sometimes you’ll need to move variables from an indexed (or tidy) column arrangement into a Cartesian (wide) format.
+It’s less common, but sometimes you’ll need to move variables from a tidy (or indexed) column arrangement into a wide (Cartesian) format.

-In order to restructure a Cartesian data frame to an indexed data frame (or to go from “long” to “wide”), we need to use the `tidyr::pivot_wider()` function.
+In order to restructure from a wide to long data frame, we need to use the `tidyr::pivot_wider()` function.
 This works much like the `pivot_longer()` function, but with a few different arguments.

 Consider a data frame with the same Lomachenko fight records, but this